thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Configuration**

-* **Input value key** - specifies the key that will be used to calculate the delta.
+* **Input value key** - key that will be used to calculate the delta.
-* **Output value key** - specifies the key that will store the delta value in the enriched message.
+* **Output value key** - key that will store the delta value in the enriched message.
 * **Number of digits after floating point** - precision of the delta calculation.
-Optional.
+Optional, if provided rounds calculated delta to specified number of digits.
 * **Tell Failure if delta is negative** - if enabled, fails message processing if delta value is negative.
 * **Add the time difference between "Input value key" readings** - if enabled, rule node will compute the time difference between the current and previous telemetry reading timestamps.
-  * **Period value key** - specifies the key that will store the timestamp delta value in the enriched message.
+  * **Period value key** - key that will store the time difference in the enriched message.
     Required only if **Add the time difference between "Input value key" readings** is enabled.
 * **Exclude zero deltas from outbound message** - if enabled, the **Output value key** will be included in the outgoing message only when its value is non-zero.
 * **Use caching** - if enabled, **Input value key** value will be cached in memory to improve performance.
     > **Note:** The cache will not be updated if the **Input value key** value is modified elsewhere in the system or by other rule nodes.